Debt in the U.S.

 If time restricts you from working too many extra hours, don’t accept defeat.
 Your current job and previous education may provide you with a strong foundation for all kinds of freelance jobs.
 Depending on your skill level, your hourly pay for this type of work can be increased, freeing you up to relax during the rest of your time off.

 Look for other income sources to add to the funds you earn from working.
 There may be items you own and things you can make to sell online and get a quick buck.
 Downsizing the money you spend on rent or a vehicle could also free up funds.
-Consider dipping into retirement savings like annuities, 401(k)s and IRAs, if those options are available.
+If you own an annuity, consider selling your annuity payments.
 Thinking outside the box can help you gather enough money to exponentially speed up your debt elimination process.